opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

         /*
          * detector            Detector that will be adapted.
          * maxTotalKeypoints   Maximum count of keypoints detected on the image.
-         *                     Only the strongest keypoints will be keeped.
+         *                     Only the strongest keypoints will be kept.
-         * gridRows            Grid rows count.
+         * gridRows            Grid row count.
          * gridCols            Grid column count.
          */
         GridAdaptedFeatureDetector( const Ptr<FeatureDetector>& detector,